nickmalleson/lcc-footfall/LCC_Footfall.md

 #importance(randomForest, type=1)[1:10,]
 ```

-Comment: The results above do not seem to be different....
 Hypterparameter tuning to be included....

 Work in progress....